 Option considered Environmental consideration Feasibility Cost Implemented Aerostat (or similar inflatable observation platform) for localised aerial surveillance Lead time to Aerostat surveillance is disproportionate to the environmental benefit.
 The system also provides a very limited field of visibility around the vessel it is deployed from.
 Long lead time to access (>10 days) which exceeds the duration of modelled WCCS spill (clean up completed by Day four).
 Each system would require an operator to interpret data and direct vessels accordingly.
 Requires multiple systems for shoreline use.
-Purchase cost per system approx. \$300,000. o Z Use of Autonomous Underwater Vehicles (AUVs) for hydrocarbon presence and detection Use of AUVs may be feasible and may provide an environmental Use of AUVs may be feasible and may provide an environmental Use of Autonomous Underwater benefit in assessing inaccessible areas for presence of AUVs may be considered as an additional method of AUVs may be considered as an additional method of the Vehicles (AUVs) for hydrocarbons in the water however cost of purchase is monitoring, should remote systems be required for her hydrocarbon presence and disproportionate to the size and duration of the spill and safety reasons.
-In the vehicles (AUVs) for an additional method of the spill and disproportionate to the size and duration of the spill and safety reasons. of AUVs may be considered as an additional method of a monitoring, should remote systems be required for health and and safety reasons.
-Cost \$10,000 for mobilisation and \$15,000 a day when deployed. o Z
+Purchase cost per system approx. \$300,000. o Z Use of Autonomous Underwater Vehicles (AUVs) for hydrocarbon presence and detection Use of AUVs may be feasible and may provide an environmental Use of AUVs may be feasible and may provide an environmental Use of Autonomous Underwater benefit in assessing inaccessible areas for presence of AUVs may be considered as an additional method of AUVs may be considered as an additional method of her her bowever cost of purchase is monitoring, should remote systems be required for her hydrocarbon presence and disproportionate to the size and duration of the spill and safety reasons.
+In the size of AUVs may be considered as an additional method of AUVs may be an additional method of AUVs may be considered as an additional method of AUVs may be considered as an additional method of AUVs may be considered as an additional method of AUVs may be considered as an additional method of AUVs may be considered as an additional method of AUVs may be considered as a district method of of AUVs may be considered as an additional method of an incinitoring, should remote systems be required for health and and safety reasons.
+Cost \$10,000 for mobilisation and \$15,000 a day when deployed. o N